|

 compared to the all-glazed nose of later (and more familiar) variants.

+These early aircraft were withdrawn from operational service from 1938.
 Over the last five years or more, AirDOC has very effectively

 documented modern Luftwaffe types in addition to NATO allies over